-For a couple of years in my twenties, I've looked forward to having a hobby, to spend time on and develop myself outside my professional path.
+In my early twenties, I've searched for a hobby, to spend time on and develop myself outside my professional path.
 By chance, I stumbled on brewing beer: we wanted to give a friend a starting set for brewing.
 In searching for it, I was caught by the bug and have been brewing since.

 I didn't think that a hobby could become a passion, but it has!
 It seriously is a topic that has many hobbies-inside-the-hobby.
 I like to find new rare ingredients, both local and international, catch yeast in the wild, meet brewers, organize off-flavour tastings, collaborate on brews, ...!
 It seriously is a diverse hobby.